ava-cms/ava/docs/performance.md

 SQLite shines when you only need a single item or a simple count.

 - **Get by Slug:** SQLite uses a database index to jump directly to the specific row on disk.
 It reads almost nothing.
 - **Array Backend:** Must load and unserialize the entire `slug_lookup` map into memory just to find one key.
 At 100k posts, that's a lot of overhead for one item.
-A significant optimisation for high-traffic sites, sites that don't make extensive use of page caching, or memory-constrained servers.
+A significant optimisation for high-traffic sites, sites that don't make extensive use of webpage caching, or memory-constrained servers.

 ## Choosing a Backend